keenbug/ReSheet/README.md

 In `src/index.tsx` you can see the hard-coded root "Block", which can be thought of as a cell in Excel or a line/page/database in notion.

 This is still a prototype.
-The code is neither documented nor has any tests.
+The code is neither documented nor has it any tests.
 This made it easier for me to experiment with different ideas and discard them.
 Despite efforts to make it stable, it can crash because of errors in the code a user writes in it.
-Also, tables still has enough bugs. ;)
+Also, I'm sure tables itself still has enough bugs. ;)

 ## "Tutorial"